-What types of items may I purchase using my payment
+What types of items may I purchase using my payment card?

-Many eligible expenses can be paid for using the card, including prescriptions and certain over-the-counter items at most retailers, and doctors' charges at offices that accept major credit cards.
+Most eligible expenses can be paid for using the card, including prescriptions and certain over-the-counter items at most retailers, and doctors' charges at offices that accept major credit cards.
 Dependent Day Care FSA funds cannot be accessed using the card.
 Your card will not work at retail locations that do not offer healthcare items or medical services.

-What if I don't want to use the card or forget to use it?
+What if I am not able to use my card or forget to use it?
 You may easily submit claims for reimbursement, either online or by using a paper form.
-This process will be necessary for all dependent day care expenses and at times when using the payment card is not possible.
-However, it is always easier to use your card when you have the option.
+This process will be necessary for all dependent day care expenses.